jiayuchann/jiayuchann.github.io/_posts/2024-06-10-bcactf-writeups.md

 The class being serialized is `flagserver.MessageCtoS_Request`, with a version identifier of `0xbd164155d760d5a3`.
 It also implements a the `Serializable` interface.

-Only 1 field is serialized within this class, `chall` which if of type ` Ljava/lang/String;`, and it has the value `fakechall`
+Only 1 field is serialized within this class, `chall` which if of type `Ljava/lang/String;`, and it has the value `fakechall`.

 Extraction of server stream: